Volunteering opportunities advertised

 • Learning new skills

-• Getting more involved and making a real difference to the families of children with a life-shortening condition.
+• Making a real difference to the families of children with a life-shortening condition.

 • Meeting new people